What’s the best home improvement loan in 2023?

 Which is better?

-- Can you get a 0 percent credit card?
-If your credit history is strong enough to qualify you for a 0 percent card, you can use it to finance emergency repairs.
+- Can you get a credit card with an introductory 0% APR?
+If your credit history is strong enough to qualify you for this type of card, you can use it to finance emergency repairs.
 But keep in mind, if you’re applying for a new credit card, it can take up to 10 business days to arrive in the mail.
-Later, before the 0 percent promotion expires, you can get a home equity loan or a personal loan to avoid paying the card’s regular interest rate
+Later, before the 0% APR promotion expires, you can get a home equity loan or a personal loan to avoid paying the card’s variable-rate APR

 - Would you prefer an installment loan with a fixed rate?
 If so, apply for a personal loan, especially if you have excellent credit